genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/03_tables-examples.md

 Our example below shows an application's **tables-dictionary.kts** file containing two tables.
 The first contains trades and the second contains simple position information for each instrument.

+However, note that the first table has been declared with an audit table, so this creates two tables: one called TRADE and one called TRADE_AUDIT.
+The schema will actually have three tables:

+- TRADE
+- TRADE_AUDIT
+- POSITION

 ```kotlin
 tables {
   table(name = "TRADE", id = 11000, audit = details(id = 11001, sequence = "TR", tsKey = true)) {